The Warm Springs Pools Now Open

-The Gentlemen’s and Ladies’ Bathhouses are open Wednesday - Sunday from 10:00 a.m. – 6:00 p.m.
+Located just over five miles from the resort, the Gentlemen’s and Ladies’ Bathhouses are open Wednesday - Sunday from 10:00 a.m. – 6:00 p.m.
 Reservations are required and are available on the hour priced at $25 per person per 50-minute soak.

 - Family soaking time: 10:00 a.m. – 1:00 p.m. (swimsuits required and children under the age of 18 may come with a parent; Ladies' Bathhouse)

 - Adult co-ed soaking time: 10:00 a.m. - 3:00 p.m. (ages 16+; swimsuits required; Gentlemen's Bathhouse from 10:00 a.m. - 1:00 p.m.)